Frequently Asked Questions

 Q) What made you write your ‘A Brief History Of Life: From The Origin Of Life To The End Of The Universe’ book?

 A) I saw my first dead body in 1964 when I was seventeen years old whilst working as a medic in an RAF hospital.
 I saw my last dead body whilst nursing in a casualty unit of a hospital in 2016.
-In between, I had been a minister of religion and had officiated at numerous funerals.
+In between, I had been a police officer in Greater Manchester, frequently having to notify family members about unexpected deaths, followed by twenty-years as a minister of religion during which time I had officiated at numerous funerals.
 I’ve been fascinated by life, and death, all my life.
 When I viewed dead bodies, I saw they were the same in the minutes after death as they had been in the final minutes they had lived.
 Why is someone alive one second, and dead the next?
 What’s the difference?
 They have the same organs and the same cells?
 They are, essentially, the same person.
 What makes someone alive and someone else dead?
 The more I read about the subject, the more I realised how little we knew.
 Scientists can’t even agree on a definition of life.
 I also realised we should all be experts.
 I’ve been alive all my life, and so have you.
 We should all be experts because we have viewed living things all our lives.
 In the case of our own lives, we’ve viewed it from the inside as well as from the outside.
 We should know what life is and it should be easy to define, so what is it that makes the subject so difficult?
 Those thoughts led me to a lifetime of study, and the result culminated in me writing several academic papers on the subject, and ultimately to the writing of the book.
 Life is fascinating, and I hope I have conveyed some of my own fascination through my writing.

 Q) What made you write your ‘Brief History of Consciousness: From individual consciousness to quantum consciousness’ book?